Mike Davis (basketball, born 1960)

-Michael Davis (born September 15, 1960) is an American basketball coach.
-He is the head men's basketball coach at the University of Detroit Mercy, a position he has held since 2018.
-Davis served as the head men's basketball coach at Indiana University Bloomington from 2000 to 2006, the University of Alabama at Birmingham (UAB) from 2006 to 2012, and Texas Southern University from 2012 to 2018.
+Michael Davis (born September 15, 1960) is an American basketball coach at the University of Memphis.
+Prior to that he was most recently the head men's basketball coach at the University of Detroit Mercy, a position he held from 2018 to 2024.
+Davis also served as the head men's basketball coach at Indiana University Bloomington from 2000 to 2006, the University of Alabama at Birmingham (UAB) from 2006 to 2012, and Texas Southern University from 2012 to 2018.

 Playing career

 Davis, an Alabama native, spent his collegiate playing career with the University of Alabama Crimson Tide after earning the state's Mr. Basketball honor in 1979.
 In his first season, he played for the legendary C. M. Newton and then spent his final three years playing under another coaching legend, Wimp Sanderson.
 He ended his career with a 10.1 points per game average.
 His 165 steals ranks third all-time at the school.
 Davis won the team's Hustle Award all four seasons and was named to the Southeastern Conference's All-Defensive team his senior year.

 Following his playing career at Alabama, Davis was a second-round selection of the Milwaukee Bucks of the National Basketball Association in the 1983 draft, but never played in the league.
 He would spend the next two seasons playing in Switzerland, where he and teammate Ron Burns were named to the league's all-star team, and in Italy.
 He played the 1988–89 season with the Topeka Sizzlers of the Continental Basketball Association (CBA).